homebridge/homebridge/README.md

 # Adding your devices to iOS

 This part is a bit painful.
 HomeKit is actually not an app; it's a "database" similar to HealthKit and PassKit.
-But where HealthKit has the companion "Health" app and PassKit has "Passbook", Apple has supplied no app for managing your HomeKit database (yet).
+But where HealthKit has the companion _Health_ app and PassKit has _Passbook_, Apple has supplied no app for managing your HomeKit database (yet).
 The HomeKit API is open for developers to write their own apps for adding devices to HomeKit, but there are no apps like that in the App Store (probably not an accident).

 That means you'll need to build and run your own HomeKit iOS app using your Apple Developer account.